nicopap/cuicui/richtext/README.md

       (BindingId, ModifierIndex)
 - [X] richtext: Post-process content splitting as described in `post_process_content.md`
 - [ ] everything: Document the hell out of everything
+- [ ] bevy_fab: context-specific Resolvers.
+Could use a different resolver depending on the text being created, still sharing the same interner and Modify (though this conflicts with Resolver as a Modify associated type).
+- [ ] fab parse: test and improve error messages
 - [ ] (unsure) optimization: take inspiration from https://github.com/Wallacoloo/jagged_array/blob/master/src/lib.rs#L68 for `VarMatrix`s impls
 - [ ] (unsure) richtext parser: Allow compile-time verification of rich text spec through a proc macro
 - [ ] (unsure) fab resolve: Handle binding that depends on fields (Option<Modifier> in binding view)